+AirTrain JFK, a rapid-transit service operated by the Port Authority that connects JFK Airport with the NYC Subway and Long Island Rail Road, is included on the Subway Map in a visual style consistent with subway services.
 The Roosevelt Island Tram, a gondola service connecting Manhattan and Roosevelt Island, is also included on the map in a distinctive visual style.
 Displaying PATH in a similar, visually-consistent manner would serve as another example of smart inter-agency cooperation that directly benefits the transit-riding public.

-Other Transit Maps Show Multiple Services
+Other Transit Maps Show Interagency Services

 Interagency cooperation for the public benefit is seen elsewhere in the NY/NJ region, and in other cities.
 The Hudson-Bergen Light Rail service map prominently includes PATH service in a manner that is visually consistent with the presentation of HBLR lines.